jrfnl/WP-exclude-pages-plugin/readme.txt

 = 2.0beta2 =
-New feature: now works with all hierarchical post types + some bug fixes and other enhancements PLEASE NOTE: in rare cases this upgrade may make a previously excluded page visible again, so please check your exclusions after upgrading!
+New feature: now works with all hierarchical post types + some bug fixes and other enhancements PLEASE NOTE: in (very) rare cases this upgrade may make a previously excluded page visible again, so please make sure you backup your database before upgrading and check your exclusions afterwards!

 = 2.0beta =
 New features: you can now use exclude pages from the quick edit box